-- Review of staff obligations and responsibilities to notify the School if their Working with Children Check status changes from "Cleared".
-This will be verified by the Office Manager. - Reinforcing their obligations and responsibility as mandatory reporters of concerns about children or young people being at risk of significant harm. - Reinforcing their obligations and responsibility to inform the Principal of suspicion of reportable conduct of another community member. - reviewing safety policy and procedures especially with regards to duty of care and emergency situations.
+- The Office Manager will review and verify the staff obligations and responsibilities to notify KCCS if their Working with Children Check status changes from "Cleared". - The Principal will reinforce their obligations and responsibility as mandatory reporters of concerns about children or young people being at risk of significant harm.
+Consistent with Standard 1 of Child Safe Standards. - The Trainer will reinforce their obligations and responsibility to inform the Principal of suspicion of reportable conduct of another community member. - All staff members will review safety policies and procedures, with particular focus on duty of care and emergency situations.
+This review will be part of the professional training activities for all staff.
+While the training and discussion may be facilitated by AIS, it could also be led collaboratively by staff, promoting shared responsibility and engagement in ensuring the safety and well-being of students.